 The substantive nature of the digital revolution has profound ramifications for legal education.
 It means that the legal implications of disruptive technologies should be part and parcel of their very development and, in any case, will be a fundamental part of their implementation.
 Facebook’s business model might be to sell customers’ online information, but the scope and even survival of that model will depend on the laws regulating online privacy.
 The same lesson is true for Uber and Lyft, Airbnb, Google, YouTube, and so on.
 This suggests that current and future technologies ought to be, and will be, designed in anticipation of the substantive law as it is today and how it might be tomorrow.

 Increasingly, then, the law degree will be a platform degree, much like what the MBA was in the past.
 It permits holders to not only practice law, but also to be involved in the cutting edge technology businesses that sometimes run roughshod over existing rules and regulations.
 Major tech companies today need to make design decisions with a sophisticated knowledge of the law, both as it is and how it might change.
 That is why major tech companies, like Microsoft and Google, now have policy divisions to help them negotiate this terrain.

-At UC Hastings, we are prepared for this revolution.
+At UC Law SF, we are prepared for this revolution.
 Like all law schools, our primary obligation is to ensure that our graduates are fully prepared to practice law in the traditional manner, which includes ensuring their success on the bar exam.
 But we also need to empower our students to be prepared to work in a digital world that generates legal challenges exponentially.
 We have the advantage of being located in San Francisco, and we are increasingly building partnerships with business and tech leaders to create additional opportunities – from externships to post-graduate employment – for our students.

 Changing times create great challenges and even greater opportunities.
 The world has perhaps never spun so fast.
 Our challenge is to prepare our students to manage this world; it is an opportunity that we will not squander.